AndreBaltazar8/ablac/docs/freestanding.md

 # Freestanding and raw-kernel profile

-Direct system calls are useful for small static Linux programs, kernels, embedded targets, and eventually replacing the bootstrap C runtime.
-They are not the portable public API.
+Direct system calls are useful for small static Linux programs, kernels, and embedded targets, but they are not yet a public executable target.
+The former raw Linux target was removed with its project-owned C and assembly startup.

-On an x86-64 Linux host,
-`ablac build app.ab --target x86_64-linux-raw -o app` produces a static ELF with its own `_start`, raw `exit_group`, `mmap`/`munmap` allocation, and compiler fallback memory primitives.
-LLD is invoked without CRT or libc, and the driver rejects host or LLVM runtime imports for this profile.
-Other hosts can still use extension-defined LLVM targets for object emission without pretending that they have the Linux headers and executable-link contract.
+It will return only when startup, allocation, panic, and process entry are expressed by Abla source or compiler intrinsics.

 The intended layering is: